GLOBAL MARKETS-Stocks dip as bonds, yen rise on cautious outlook

 Greece's debt problems also continued to simmer after it

-failed to reach a deal on the next installment of its bailout
+failed to reach a deal on its next installment of its bailout

 program earlier this month.